Should I Pay Cash Or Finance My Car?

 Drained Rainy Day Fund

 For most people, paying cash for a car will drain their savings funds.
 This means you’ll have very little — if anything — leftover should an emergency happen.
-As a result, you’ll have to use a credit card or take out a loan, which may have a higher interest rate than a car loan would have had.
+As a result, you’ll have to use a credit card or take out a personal loan, which may have a higher interest rate than a car loan or vehicle finance would have had.

 The average Australian has just a few thousand dollars in their savings account.
 Furthermore, 22 per cent of Australians have less than $1,000 saved.